Hire Purchase

 The most common way to get a hire purchase deal is by getting the finance through the dealer that you are buying the car from.
 You can also get a good hire purchase agreement by going online through a broker.

-Search online first, so you know what numbers to negotiate with when you are in the dealers.
+Search online first, so you know what numbers to haggle with when you are in the dealers.
 Offers will vary online and at the dealers, so it’s essential to have a wide range of multiple quotes.

 To get a reasonable estimate to make sure to find out: how much the APR is, the total amount that is repayable, the total cost of the credit and any additional fees including the Option to Purchase Fee.
 Knowing all of this will help you understand which deal works out best for you overall.